So you’re considering raising a domestic Muscovy duck? Well, you’re a smart cookie because they make great pets! And you get eggs!

 However, if a hen is on her nest, she might hiss to protect herself.
 Since she can’t move (she needs to keep incubating her eggs), it’s her only defense.
 Similarly, the drakes can be protective and territorial of mates and their ducklings.
 It’s only natural!

 During these times, it’s best to keep your distance and know your ducks are being good parents.
 If you don’t want to deal with this, then remove the eggs from their housing area each day to discourage nesting.

 You should also know that like most male ducks, the drakes can be very aggressive towards the females during mating season (even if they’re not aggressive towards humans).
-This can cause the hens to have health issues from trampling or they might even be crushed.
+The mating season is from August to May.

 Do Muscovy Ducks Bite?